gagolews/datawranglingpy/CODE_OF_CONDUCT.md

 It will most likely pass unnoticed, but if you happen to find it useful, informative, amusing, or stimulating, I am happy for you.

-Please be civilised, well-mannered, and courteous.
-Primum non nocere.
-Let us all strive to be better versions of ourselves, exercise forgiveness and generosity, and assume good faith in others.

-Please reflect on the above before contacting me.
-Moreover, read this book's introductory part for an overview of the philosophy it implements;
-maybe it already addresses your concerns.
+Please read this book's introductory part for an overview of the philosophy it implements; maybe it already addresses your concerns.
 Also, give yourself some time, some ideas might just not be obvious at first glance.

 Most likely, if I wrote X, came up with an assumption Y, or made a design choice Z, there have been strong reasons for it.
 Try to find them yourself.